Cooper-Runstein/Recipes-App/README.md

 ### Testing

-To run all possible tests, run `yarn test:all`
+To run all possible tests, run `npm test:all`

 #### Unit Tests

 Unit Testing is done with Jest and Enzyme.
 Enzyme's adapter file is located at `src/setupTests.ts`.
-To run all unit tests run `yarn test`.
+To run all unit tests run `npm test`.

 ### Integration Tests

 Integration tests are done with TestCafe.
-To run, use either `yarn testI:chrome` or `yarn testI:firefox`.
-To run all integration tests, run `yarn testI:all`.
+To run, use either `npm testI:chrome` or `npm testI:firefox`.
+To run all integration tests, run `npm testI:all`.

 ###StoryBook

 This app is setup for (StoryBook)["https://storybook.js.org/basics/guide-react/"] development.
-To run, use `yarn storybook` and navigate to `localhost:6006`.
+To run, use `npm run storybook` and navigate to `localhost:6006`.